 10.9 Advice of Counsel.
 EACH PARTY ACKNOWLEDGES THAT IT HAS HAD THE OPPORTUNITY TO SEEK THE ADVICE OF INDEPENDENT LEGAL COUNSEL AND HAS READ AND UNDERSTOOD ALL OF THE TERMS AND PROVISIONS OF THE AGREEMENT.

-10.10 Modifications.
-Magnite will provide Customer with written notice via email or the applicable Service UI of any material changes to the Agreement applicable to Customer (“Modifications”).
+(a) Magnite will provide Customer with written notice via email or through a general notice displayed within the applicable Service of any material changes (including applicable fees) to the Agreement applicable to Customer (“Modifications”).
 If Customer determines in its reasonable discretion that a Modification will have a material, adverse effect on Customer, then for a period of ten (10) business days after the date of notice by Magnite (the “Termination Window”), Customer may, as its sole and exclusive remedy for any Modification, terminate the Agreement upon written notice to Magnite.
 By continuing to access or use the Magnite Materials after such Termination Window, Customer agrees to be bound by such Modification.

 10.11 Force Majeure.
 Except for any payment obligations, neither party nor its Affiliates will be liable for any delay or failure to perform hereunder due to circumstances beyond such party’s reasonable control including earthquake, flood, fire, hurricane, tornado, natural disaster, acts of God, riot, national emergency, epidemic or other public health emergency, quarantine, government action or regulation, war, invasion, act of foreign enemies, hostilities (whether war is declared or not), terrorism, civil war, rebellion, revolution, radiation, other toxic or hazardous contamination, nuclear accident or explosion, restrictions on commodities or supplies, strikes or industrial disputes, or disruptions involving power or infrastructure systems not within such party’s possession or reasonable control (each a “Force Majeure Event”); provided that the party relying on a Force Majeure Event notifies the other party of the Force Majeure Event and uses commercially reasonable efforts to mitigate the effects of the Force Majeure Event and resume performance as soon as reasonably practicable.